 Report Template Structure in brief

 Though in some cases a specific structure is given by the tutor or instruction document.
-But in general, a report template if followed would help you avoid missing important points and sections.
+But in general What is the standard structure of a report?, a report template if followed would help you avoid missing important points and sections which is a important part of report structure.

 Have a look at the typical structure used in general.